shrutikapoor08/devjoke/README.md

 * * *

+algorithm
+noun
+Word used by programmers when they do not want to explain what they did.

+* * *

 Sometimes when I'm writing **Javascript** I want to throw up my hands and say "this is bullshit!" but I can never remember what **"this"** refers to

 * * *